ianlamb/stolen-realm-planner/README.md

 ### Skill Calculator

 -   fix exclusive skill logic
--   add locked overlay to icons that can't be learned
 -   add character level picker
 -   add ability to share builds
     -   should be able to name your build as well